 Please refer to instructions for IRS Form 990 and 990-PF, Part I, line 12.
 Please refer to instructions for IRS Form 990-EZ, Part I, line 9.

 Our processing time varies from the date of receipt, provided that the submission is complete.
 If the submission is incomplete, the Registry will mail the organization an Incomplete Notice stating what additional information is needed for the renewal to be accepted.
 Submissions made during the months of May and November will take longer to process.
-Please note: organizations can review their registration status, filings and correspondence using the Registry Verification Search tool.
+Please note: organizations can review their registration status, filings and correspondence using the Registry Search Tool.